gabrielenizzoli/spark_engine/docs/modules/plan-model.md

 As we stated before, an _execution plan_ is a set of datasets that can be routed to a set of consumers.
 A single pair dataset/dataset consumer is called a _pipeline_, while the full set of all components/consumers/pipelines is an _execution plan_.
-The model class that represents an execution plan is `dataengine.pipeline.model.pipeline.Plan`.
+The model class that represents an execution plan is `sparkengine.plan.model.pipeline.Plan`.

 In yaml term, an execution plan can be represented by a document divided in 3 parts:
 * a list of _components_ - this will describe datasets